 Get Out of Debt

 One of the most important things you can do is to work on paying down your debt, especially your credit card debt.
-This will help to improve your credit score, and can affect how much you will be qualified to borrow when you apply for a mortgage.
+This will help to improve your credit score and can affect the mortgage you will qualify for.

-It may seem like an unnecessary step, but getting rid of your debt means that you will not need to stress as much about finances when you do buy, and everything will be easier.
+It may seem like an unnecessary step, but paying off debt means that you will not need to stress as much about finances when you do buy, and everything will be easier.
 If you are planning on buying a home soon, it is better to pay your debt rather than settle the debt, which does show up on your credit report.

 Clean Up Your Credit

 It is important to clean up your credit report before you apply for a mortgage.
 You can start by pulling a copy of your credit report and your credit score to see where you stand.
 The higher your credit score means you will qualify for lower mortgage rates.

 Be sure that you have paid off any debts that are past due or in collections.
 Then work on paying your creditors on time for the next year.
 This will help improve your score.
 Lowering your debt-to-income ratio can help.
 If you do decide to close some credit cards, be sure to leave the oldest one open, even if you never use it.

-Utility companies report if you are past due, so be sure to pay all of your payments on time.
+If you do not have any credit at all, you may consider using a credit card to establish your credit history.
 If you do this, then pay off the card in full each month.
 Any installment loans can help with this, such as student loans or a car loan.
 You can also use your rental history to help establish your credit rating, so be sure that you are paying on time each month.

-Save Up a Down Payment
+Save Up for a Down Payment

 Pay Attention to the Market